tuya/tuya-homebridge/README.md

 ## FAQ

+#### About Login issue

+For most users, you can easily find your app account's data center through the [documentation](https://developer.tuya.com/en/docs/iot/oem-app-data-center-distributed?id=Kafi0ku9l07qb) and login without any issues.
+However, for some users, they may encounter error codes such as 1106 or 2406.
+If you encounter such errors, it's possible that there are differences between your data center and the documentation.

+To determine the data center, follow these steps:

+1. Open the app and navigate to "Me > Settings > Network Diagnosis".
+2. Start the diagnosis and select "Upload Log > Copy the Log to Clipboard".
+3. Paste the log anywhere and find the line beginning with "Region code:".
+4. Look for the following codes: "AY" for China, "AZ" for the West US, "EU" for Central Europe, and "IN" for India.

 #### What is "Standard DP" and "Non-standard DP"?

 <!-- If your device is working properly, you don't need to know this. -->